 The expected future benefit payments have been determined using the 2020 triennial review assumptions relating to mortality, disability, withdrawal, preservation, and retirement.
 The review's salary promotion scale has also been used, while general salary increases of 2.5 percent per annum above the level of increase in the Consumer Price Index (CPI) have been allowed for.
 The expected future benefit payments have then been discounted to present values by a market-based, risk-adjusted discount rate.
-A discount rate of 6.5 percent per annum above CPI has been applied.
-A short-term adoption of increased CPI assumptions of 5.0% in 2022-23 and 3.0% in 2023-24 has been used.
+A discount rate of 7.0 percent per annum above CPI has been applied.
+CPI of 4.0% has been used in 2022-23 and assumption of 2.5% thereafter.